rails/rails/guides/source/getting_started.md

 ```

 We've now changed this file from using just HTML to using HTML and _ERB_.
 ERB
-is a language that we can use to run Ruby code.
+is a templating system that we can use to run Ruby code.

 There's two types of ERB tag beginnings that we're using here: `<%` and `<%=`.
 The `<%` tag means to evalulate some Ruby code, while the `<%=` means to